SkyonixTheKing23/the-grove-an-intellectual-journey/README.md

 Deep in a quiet digital forest lies **The Grove**.

-A place where wanderers arrive under a pixelated night sky 🌙, guided by two mysterious figures who represent different ways of understanding the world.
+A place where wanderers arrive under a pixelated night sky 🌙, guided by two figures representing different ways of understanding the world.

 As you move through the grove, you answer questions about curiosity, creativity, knowledge, and personal growth.
 Every answer shapes your path — quietly guiding you toward one of **twelve intellectual personalities**.